Spiro Agnew: Criminal investigation and resignation

-Richardson, whom Nixon had ordered to take personal responsibility for the investigation, met with Agnew and his attorneys on August 6 to outline the case, but Agnew denied culpability, saying the selection of Matz's firm had been routine, and the money campaign contributions.
+Richardson, whom Nixon had ordered to take personal responsibility for the investigation, met with Agnew and his attorneys on August 6 to outline the case, but Agnew denied culpability, saying the selection of Matz's firm had been routine, and the money was a campaign contribution.
 The story broke in The Wall Street Journal later that day.
 Agnew publicly proclaimed his innocence and on August 8 held a press conference at which he called the stories "damned lies".
-Nixon, at a meeting on August 7, assured Agnew of his complete confidence, but Haig visited Agnew at his office and suggested that if the charges could be sustained, Agnew might want to take action prior to his indictment.
-By this time, the Watergate investigation that would lead to Nixon's resignation was well advanced, and for the next two months, fresh revelations in each scandal were almost daily fare in the newspapers.
+Nixon, at a meeting on August 7, assured Agnew of his complete confidence, but Haig visited Agnew at his office and suggested that if the charges could be sustained, Agnew might want to take action before being indicted.
+By this time, the Watergate investigation that would lead to Nixon's resignation was well advanced.
+For the next two months, fresh revelations in each scandal were almost daily fare in the newspapers.

 Under increasing pressure to resign, Agnew took the position that a sitting vice president could not be indicted and met with Speaker of the House Carl Albert on September 25, asking for an investigation.
 He cited as precedent an 1826 House investigation of Vice President John C. Calhoun, who was alleged to have taken improper payments while a cabinet member.
 Albert, second in line to the presidency under Agnew, responded that it would be improper for the House to act in a matter before the courts.
 Agnew also filed a motion to block any indictment on the grounds that he had been prejudiced by improper leaks from the Justice Department, and tried to rally public opinion, giving a speech before a friendly audience in Los Angeles asserting his innocence and attacking the prosecution.
 Nevertheless, Agnew entered into negotiations for a plea bargain on the condition that he would not serve jail time.
 He wrote in his memoirs that he entered the plea bargain because he was worn out from the extended crisis, to protect his family, and because he feared he could not get a fair trial.
 He made his decision on October 5, and plea negotiations took place over the following days.
 On October 9, Agnew visited Nixon at the White House and informed the President of his impending resignation.